 Parameters

-or "back"
+direction: either "front" or "back"

-Sends a custom number to the custom
+Sends a custom number to the custom event handler.

 Parameters

-: number to send
+event: number to send

-object that identifies the custom event source, triggered by ViewDispatcher.sendCustom(event)
+An event loop Contract object that identifies the custom event source, triggered by ViewDispatcher.sendCustom(event).

-object that identifies the navigation event source, triggered when the back key is pressed.
+An event loop Contract object that identifies the navigation event source, triggered when the back key is pressed.

-object currently being shown.
+The View object currently being shown.

-Creates an instance of a View
+Creates an instance of a View.

-Creates an instance of a View
+Creates an instance of a View and assigns initial properties from props and optionally a list of children.

 Parameters